 - Make an appointment with the Academic Coordinator or Director, in the Office of Services for Students with Disabilities.

-- Be prepared to discuss the accommodations s/he feels are necessary and appropriate.
+- Be prepared to discuss the accommodations they feel are necessary and appropriate.

 - Follow all appropriate policies and procedures when requesting services and/or accommodations.

-- Make necessary contacts with instructors as is deemed necessary for the provision of specific accommodations.
+- Make necessary contact with instructors as is deemed necessary for the provision of specific accommodations.